Chinese Paper-cuts jiǎn zhǐ

 Short history of Paper-cuts

 You may think that paper-cuts could not pre-date the Chinese invention of paper in the Han dynasty 2,000 years ago but some early records show that the art-form started off as ‘leaf-cuts’ where large leaves were cut into decorative patterns as long ago as the Zhou dynasty.
-The rich could apply the same technique to silver foil and leather - remnants have been found of these from the Warring States period (476-221 BCE ).
+The rich could apply the same technique to silver foil and leather; remnants of these have been found from the Warring States period (476-221 BCE ).
 When paper did come along the designs could be more intricate (no leaf veins to accommodate) and more durable than leaves.
 Paper-cuts became widespread during the Tang dynasty (618 - 907).
 The great Tang poet Du Fu mentions them in one of his poems.
 Since the Tang dynasty paper-cuts were put in the hair as decorations - even by men.
 The great Song dynasty poet Su Dongpo is said to have put paper-cut ‘Spring flags’ in his hair, much to the amusement of his family.
 Later in the Yuan dynasty Marco Polo describes a mock battle on Hangzhou's West Lake where it is likely that the boats were bedecked with red, gold and silver paper-cuts.

 Video not visible